InfraFix: Technology-Agnostic Repair of Infrastructure as Code: InfraFix

 \subsection{Technology-Agnostic Approach}

-To ensure \name\ is technology-agnostic, we need to address two main challenges: \begin{itemize}[label={},leftmargin=*] \item \textbf{Syntactic structure:} Different IaC technologies may use different configuration languages.
-Dealing simultaneously with different configuration languages requires an abstraction that overcomes the different syntactic structures.\\ \item \textbf{Naming:} Depending on the IaC technology, attributes, reserved values, or resource types with the same semantic meaning may have different names.
-For instance, in Chef, links and directories are managed using distinct resources, \emph{link} and \emph{directory}, whereas in Ansible and Puppet, files, links, and directories are all handled within the same \emph{file} module. \end{itemize}
+To ensure \name\ is technology-agnostic, we need to address two main challenges: \begin{enumerate*} \item \textbf{Syntactic structure:} Different IaC technologies may use different configuration languages.
+Dealing simultaneously with different configuration languages requires an abstraction that overcomes the different syntactic structures. \item \textbf{Naming:} Depending on the IaC technology, attributes, reserved values, or resource types with the same semantic meaning may have different names.
+For instance, in Chef, links and directories are managed using distinct resources, whereas in Ansible and Puppet, files, links, and directories are all handled within the same \emph{file} module. \end{enumerate*}

 Overcoming these two aspects enables APR techniques to operate consistently across technologies.
 For example, once the naming is unified, APR can apply the same transformations to the \emph{file} module in Ansible and Puppet as in the \emph{link} and \emph{directory} modules in Chef.
 Similarly, abstracting control structures such as conditionals and blocks allows to treat them uniformly.